vectordotdev/vector/CONTRIBUTING.md

 announcements.
 Highlights should allude to, or link to, a blog post if relevant.

-For example, [this performance increase announcement][urls.performance_highlight] is noteworthy, but also deserves an in-depth blog post covering the work that resulted in the performance benefit.
-Notice that the highlight alludes to an upcoming blog post.
-This allows us to communicate a high-value performance improvement without being blocked by an in-depth blog post.
+For example, [this adaptive concurrency announcement][urls.adaptive_concurrency] is noteworthy, but also deserves an in-depth blog post covering the work that resulted in the performance and reliability benefit.

 ## Security